lkwr/dar/README.md

+# This project is unmaintained, take a look at the successor [SentiumJS](https://github.com/sentium-js/sentium)!

 This project is currently experimental and may not work properly!
 If you find any bug, please write an issue.

 <h1 align="center">